Quick Answer: Which Lever Should You Use?

 Common Mistakes To Avoid

-- Fine-tuning for knowledge: training on documents that change weekly usually creates stale model behavior instead of a reliable knowledge system.
+- Fine-tuning for knowledge: training on documents that change weekly usually creates stale behavior instead of a reliable knowledge system.

 - RAG without retrieval evals: if the wrong passages are retrieved, the final answer may look grounded while being wrong.